How Much Does It Cost to Sell a Home in Maricopa AZ?

 Title and escrow fees in a Maricopa sale typically total $ 1,500 to $ 3,500 on the seller's side, depending on the sale price and the title company.
 Here is the breakdown.

 - Owner's title insurance policy.
-Paid by the seller to Maricopa custom.
+Paid by the seller by Maricopa custom.
 Premium scales with the sale price.
-On a 425,000-dollar home, expect roughly 1,400 to 1,800 dollars.
-Some title companies offer reissue discounts when a recent prior policy is in force on the property.
+For a $ 425,000 home, expect roughly $ 1,400 to $ 1,800.
+Some title companies offer reissue discounts when a recent prior policy exists on the property.

 - Seller's half of the escrow or settlement fee.
 Typically, 350 to 600 dollars.

 - Document preparation and delivery.
-Courier, wire, and notary fees are usually under 100 dollars combined.
+Courier, wire, and notary fees, usually under 100 dollars combined.

 - Recording fees.
 Paid to Pinal County for recording the deed.
-Usually under 50 dollars on the seller side.
+Usually under $ 50 on the seller's side.

 - Owner's policy endorsements, if needed.
 Specific endorsements can add $ 25 to $ 200 each, often requested by the buyer's lender.